docker-flow/docker-flow-proxy/docs/swarm-mode-auto.md

     --label-add com.df.usersSecret=monitoring \
     go-demo
 ```

-Now we can verify that aour service is reachable with `observer` user:
+We should verify that our service is reachable and protected with the user `observer`.

 ```bash
 curl -i -u observer:password \
     $(docker-machine ip node-1)/demo/hello
 ```

+As expected, the status code of the response is `200`, indicating that the request was successfull.

 Before we move into the next subject, please remove the service and create it again without authentication.